 Access Control Systems Information

-Access control keypads are devices that may be used in addition to or in place of card readers.
+- Access control keypads are devices that may be used in addition to or in place of card readers.
 The access control keypad has keys that look similar to the keys on a telephone.
 The access control keypad requires that a person desiring to gain access enter a correct code.
 When access control keypads are used in concert with card readers, both a correct code and valid card must be verified before entry is granted.
-When access control keypads are used instead of card readers, only a correct code is required to gain entry.
+When access control keypads are used instead of card readers, only a correct code is required to gain access.
 Keypads are the simplest access device and likely the least secure because users share a password or multiple assigned passwords are used leaving the system vulnerable to “over the shoulder” observation of the code used.